Albert-Lau-Lab/tactics_protein_analysis/train_model/generate_training_database/gen_crypto_database/README.txt

           1JWP,A,1PZO,A,CBT, 300,A, 130  216  217  220  235  236  237  244  245  246  263  276  279  221 224 225 250 261 280  283  284  286,22
               REASON: Similar to 2NBQ, there are 2 ligands near each other.
               Combining the sites gives the correct number of residues.
-     When the file is corrected, it should have 99 lines.
-The first line is a header; there are 98 cryptic sites.
-This should be the same size as the database described in the Cryptosite paper.
+     When the file is corrected, it should have 97 lines.
+The first line is a header; there are 96 cryptic sites.
+This should be one smaller than the database described in the Cryptosite paper.
 The way that the paper counted sites merits some explantion.
          * The paper mentions a database of 84 cryptic sites.
 This is the